Rafajel29/Projects/Reinforcement Learning on MDP Environments/README.txt

-#README

-Reinforcement Learning on MDP Environments Project
+# Reinforcement Learning on MDP Environments Project

 The python programs where written in Jupyter Notebook in the anaconda enviorement on Python 3